Special Education: Mild Intervention P-12

 A degree in special education enables you to meet the unique needs of individuals with disabilities.
 Special education majors are eligible for licensure in the area of special education: mild intervention.
 This enables them to serve children who experience mild emotional, learning, or intellectual disabilities at the preschool through grade 12 levels.
 During this program, you will learn to develop Individualized Education Programs (IEPs), use assistive technology, and develop instructional material and environmental modifications — all essential elements when teaching individuals with diverse needs.

-Four strands run through and guide the program: diversity, technology, field experience and performance assessment, including the use of electronic portfolios.
-Students who successfully complete all requirements of a teacher preparation program that is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Indiana Department of Education are eligible for licensure in Indiana.
+Two key themes (social justice and diversity, and K-12 STEM education) and four key strands (innovation, collaboration, advancement, and leadership) run through and guide the program.
+Students who successfully complete all requirements of a teacher preparation program that is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Indiana Department of Education are eligible for licensure in the state of Indiana.

 Once licensed, a special education graduate is qualified to teach children who experience mild emotional, learning, or intellectual disabilities in grades P-12, including children with high functioning autism.